Lyons (ACT)

 Employment performance in Lyons exceeds national averages across key labour market indicators

-Lyons ACT has a highly educated workforce with well-represented essential services sectors.
-The unemployment rate was 3.1% as of June 2025, lower than the Australian Capital Territory's (ACT) rate of 3.4%.
+Lyons ACT has a highly educated workforce with prominent representation in essential services sectors.
+Its unemployment rate was 3.1% as of June 2025, below the Australian Capital Territory's (ACT) rate of 3.4%.

-Employment opportunities may be limited locally as indicated by Census data.
-Between June 2024 and June 2025, employment levels increased by 3.7%, labour force grew by 1.6%, reducing the unemployment rate by 1.9 percentage points.
-In contrast, ACT experienced employment growth of 1.9% with a 0.3 percentage point drop in unemployment.
-As of Sep-25, ACT employment had contracted by 0.33%, losing 1,480 jobs, with an unemployment rate of 4.2%.
-National unemployment was 4.5% with national employment growth at 0.26%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lyons's industry mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Lyons has a particular specialization in health care & social assistance, with an employment share 1.4 times the regional level.
+However, professional & technical services are under-represented at 8.3% compared to ACT's 11.1%.
+The predominantly residential area offers limited local employment opportunities as indicated by Census data.
+Between June 2024 and June 2025, employment levels increased by 3.7% while the labour force grew by 1.6%, leading to a 1.9 percentage point drop in unemployment rate.
+In contrast, ACT experienced employment growth of 1.9% with a 0.3 percentage point decrease in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Lyons.
+These projections indicate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Lyons's employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment